 Each year, we give truckloads of things away to needy people from all walks of life.
-We get requests for everything from toiletries to books to household cleaners to toys to dishes to diapers to goody baskets.
+We get requests for everything from toiletries to books to household cleaners to toys to dishes to diapers and goody baskets.

-We collect, assembled and give away thousands of baskets, bags and backpacks full of necessities, goodies and other requested items to homeless people, disadvantaged school kids, battered women, troubled teens, low-income families, patients in hospices and other needy people all over town.
-The groups we help include First UMC of Santa Monica’s Upward Bound House, St. Mary’s Center, Inside-Out Writers Inc., Florence Crittenton Center, Harvest Home, Gramercy House, Friend and Helpers, Daybreak, Turning Point, P.A.T.H., Casa de Rosas, the St. Francis Center, OPCC and many others.
+We collect, assemble and give away thousands of baskets, bags and backpacks full of necessities, goodies and other requested items to homeless people, disadvantaged school kids, battered women, troubled teens, low-income families, patients in hospices and other needy people all over town.
+The groups we help include First UMC of Santa Monica’s Upward Bound House, St. Mary’s Center, Inside-Out Writers Inc., Florence Crittenton Center, Harvest Home, Gramercy House, Friends and Helpers, Daybreak, Turning Point, P.A.T.H., Casa de Rosas, the St. Francis Center, OPCC and many others.

 To make all this happen, our volunteers — some as young as age five — usually gather at a central location and, assembly-line-style, help put these baskets together, make ‘em look great, and get ‘em where they need to go.